Classical field theory

 A classical field theory is a physical theory that predicts how one or more fields in physics interact with matter through field equations, without considering effects of quantization; theories that incorporate quantum mechanics are called quantum field theories.
 In most contexts, 'classical field theory' is specifically intended to describe electromagnetism and gravitation, two of the fundamental forces of nature.

 A physical field can be thought of as the assignment of a physical quantity at each point of space and time.
 For example, in a weather forecast, the wind velocity during a day over a country is described by assigning a vector to each point in space.
 Each vector represents the direction of the movement of air at that point, so the set of all wind vectors in an area at a given point in time constitutes a vector field.
 As the day progresses, the directions in which the vectors point change as the directions of the wind change.

 The first field theories, Newtonian gravitation and Maxwell's equations of electromagnetic fields were developed in classical physics before the advent of relativity theory in 1905, and had to be revised to be consistent with that theory.
 Consequently, classical field theories are usually categorized as non-relativistic and relativistic.
 Modern field theories are usually expressed using the mathematics of tensor calculus.
 A more recent alternative mathematical formalism describes classical fields as sections of mathematical objects called fiber bundles.

+The no-interaction theorem shows that fields are necessary to introduce interaction in special relativity.